Diogo Island

 Diogo Island known as Di'nem Island is an uninhabited volcanic island in the province of Batanes, the northernmost province in the Philippines.
-Also known as Di'nem Island in the native language, Diogo is a lone rock rising out of the sea, with steep cliffs on every side, and dangerous currents make landing there practically impossible.
+Also known as Di'nem Island in the native language, Diogo is a lone rock rising out of the sea, with steep cliffs on every side.
+Dangerous currents make landing there practically impossible.
 It is an extinct volcano which has suffered heavily from marine erosion.

 Geography

 Diogo is a small, round island over 1795 ft high, about 3/4 mile in diameter, lying 3.5 mile southeastward of Itbayat Island.
-It is steep on the western side but has several small islets lying off the eastern side, the outermost being nearly 1/2 mile distant.
+It is steep on the western side but has several small islets lying off its eastern side - the outermost being nearly 1/2 mile distant.

 Geology

-In 1903, Diogo Island was observed to be volcanic, discharging vapor and dark material, but another observation in 1908 believe that those are small clouds which often hang around the mountain.
+In 1903, Diogo Island was observed to be volcanic, discharging vapor and dark material; but another observation in 1908 indicated that the previous observations were instead small clouds that often hover around the mountain.
 It is listed as an inactive volcano by the Philippine Institute of Volcanology and Seismology.